UAVmatrix/uavcast-pro-docs/README.md

 ## Contributing

+Docs now using Docusaurus 3, a modern static website generator.
+You can contribute to the docs by following the steps below:

 - Fork the uavcast-pro-docs to your git account.
 - Clone your respository `git clone https://github.com/your_account_name/uavcast-pro-docs.git`
 - create a new branch for your changes `git checkout -b name_of_your_new_branch`